 - Discuss the problem with your Resident Assistant.

-- Discuss the problem with Counseling and Wellness Services.
+- Discuss the problem with Counseling Services.

 - Speak to your roommate privately about your concerns.